 In addition to our online training, we offer educational workshops such as “Phantom for Rookies”, building automation playbooks for phishing or our top-notch capture the flag blue team exercise: Boss of the SOC - investigating and responding to a breach at Frothly - our favorite Beer Brewery whose brewing secrets have been stolen by an APT Group.

-Hundreds of security teams have participated at Boss of the SOC over the years, making it one of the largest and most successful blue team exercises in the industry.
+Hundreds of security teams have participated at Boss of the SOC over the years, making it one of the largest and most successful red and blue team exercises in the industry.

 |TREND NO. 6: Leading organizations are investing in and maturing their cloud security competency as it becomes the mainstream computing platform.|

 |TREND NO. 7: The strategic CARTA approach to security is starting to appear in more traditional security markets.|

 |Best Practices From Top Organizations||How Splunk Can Help|